WordPress is an open source content management system (CMS) that has been available since 2003.

 Blogger

-Like Medium, it’s best to consider Blogger as a simple publishing tool, rather than a complete CMS like WordPress.
 Of course, WordPress is going to be a much more versatile choice, but if you just want to get your work out there without having to learn anything complicated, Blogger might be for you.

-Having said that, Blogger actually does offer a decent amount of website customisation options, which is any area Medium lacked in.
 It’s also easier to monetise your posts through Blogger than Medium, which can be a big advantage for a lot of people.

 Key features

-When you sign up to Blogger’s free service, you’ll be given a domain and free hosting.
 If you want a more personalised you can look for a third party web hoster, but the fact that you can do everything for free is a big plus for Blogger.
-This is especially true when compared to WordPress, where costs can quickly rack up without much warning.

 Blogger gives users a limited set of templates to build their websites around.
-Even though the templates are quite basic, they all look fine, and it’s nice to have a bit of creative freedom to make your site look unique.
+Even though the templates are quite basic, they all look fine and it’s nice to have a bit of creative freedom to make your site look unique.

-You can also add gadgets to your Blogger site to improve the experience for readers.
-Gadgets can add functionality such as a contact form, advertising, and subscription links.
 Again, the features you can add are fairly simple, but when you compare what’s on offer to Medium, it becomes clear that Blogger actually has a reasonable amount of design options to choose from.

 Blogger is actually owned and operated by Google.
 As a result, website security is completely taken care of and there’s little reason to worry about losing any sensitive information when you use the platform.
 This also means that some of Google’s cool technologies are automatically integrated into your site.

-Having said that, since Google provides Blogger for free, the company doesn’t offer a good support network for Blogger users.
 If you have a problem with your Blogger site, then it can be difficult to find a solution and you’ll usually have to rely on external guides to fix it.

 Pros: